We’re pleased to announce the following $10,000 Rattle Poetry Prize winner:

 Salt Lake City, UT

-These eleven poems will be published in the Winter issue of Rattle this December.
-Each of the Finalists are also eligible for the $2,000 Readers’ Choice Award, selected by subscriber vote.
+These eleven poems were published in issue #62 of Rattle.
+Each of the Finalists were also eligible for the $2,000 Readers’ Choice Award, selected by subscriber vote.

 A record 16 additional poems were selected for standard publication, and offered a space in the open section of a future issue.
 These poets have been notified individually about details, but they are: Amy Alvarez, Chris Anderson, Heather Bell, Catherine Bresner, Susan Browne, Jeeae Chang, Kim Dower, Matt Farrell, Stephanie Hart, Stephen Kampa, David Kirby, Lania Knight, Derek Otsuji, Meghann Plunkett, Catherine Pond, and Craig Van Rooyen.